Where is Herbert Hoover National Historic Site?

 Visiting the park is free; a ticket must be purchased to visit Herbert Hoover Presidential Library & Museum.
 Fees & Passes »

 What is there to do at the Herbert Hoover National Historic Site?

 Perhaps more than you think.
 The park has several historic buildings, including the birthplace, gravesite, and presidential library of Herbert Hoover.
 It also has an 81-acre tallgrass prairie.
 Things To Do »

 What is the weather like in West Branch, Iowa?

 Temperatures may be hot in the summer, cold in the winter, with everything in between.
-More things to know before you come »
+Basic Information »

 Can I bring my pet with me when I visit?

 You may visit with your pets, but must clean up after them and keep them leashed at all times.
 Pets are not allowed inside buildings.
-Laws and policies »
+Laws & Policies »